-For me this year felt different than last year.
-Last year I had only been separated five months and it was new.
+For me, this year felt different than last year.
+Last year I had only been separated five months, and it was new.
 Last year I was just happy that people were friendly to me.
-This year my life has progressed significantly and yet all of the components of my new life were absent.
+This year my life has progressed significantly, and yet all of the components of my new life were absent.
 Not one person asked me anything about my life.
 Other than, ‘Hello, how are you doing?’, there was not a single question about anything in my new life other than questions about my job.
-The silence felt claustrophobic and at a certain point, when I had put in a full appearance, left to be with friends.
+The silence felt claustrophobic, and at a certain point, when I had put in a full appearance, left to be with friends.

-Today I went over to my house to have breakfast with my wife and parents.
+Today I went over to my house to have breakfast with my wife and my parents.
 My son was still asleep while we ate breakfast.
 It was easy and comfortable, but no difficult topics were discussed.
 Later I took my parents to the train for their return home.
-My parents commented on how both my brother and sister in law had been very cool to them in the early part of the evening, and only warmed up slowly.
+My parents commented on how both my brother and sister in law had been very cool to them in the early part of the evening and only warmed up slowly.

-And yet I am proud of my life today.
+And yet, I am proud of my life today.
 I am proud of the life I have created.
 I am grateful for the friends I have made and for all that I have learned in the last year.
-I do think that the deep shame gay men often can feel from a very young age is often not too far from the surface, and can be triggered by old subliminal messages, particularly from family.
+I do think that the deep shame gay men often feel from a very young age is not too far from the surface, and can be triggered by old subliminal messages, particularly from family.
 But I have no reason to feel ashamed about my life or my choices.
 I am proud of who I am today and the honesty I have tried to have about my life.